March 1, 2021

 Spot bonuses or wellness benefits?
 How to create better compensation and win the war for talent

-People teams frequently ask for recommendations for attracting and retaining top talent.
-Should they initiate Summer Fridays?
-Or a #kudos channel on Slack?
+People Teams frequently ask us for recommendations for attracting and retaining top talent.
+Should they initiate Summer Fridays or a #kudos channel on Slack?
 How about spot bonuses and wellness benefits?

 A record number of employees are quitting their jobs.
 Combine that with the long-term “skills mismatch” problem and it’s no surprise that employers are struggling to hire and retain talent.
 The Great Resignation is threatening to stunt even the fastest-growing companies.